causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask124_TimeSeries_Analysis_of_BTC_using_SQLite/sqlite.example.md

-# Bitcoin Daily Price Analysis with SQLite & CoinMarketCap API
+# Tutorial: Daily Bitcoin Price Analysis with SQLite

-This notebook demonstrates how to fetch, store, and analyze daily Bitcoin (BTC) price and volume data using the CoinMarketCap API and SQLite.
+This beginner-friendly notebook walks you through fetching, storing, and analyzing Bitcoin data step-by-step using Python.
 It serves as a clean, reproducible template for cryptocurrency market analysis with statistical and visual exploration.

 ---